ravaldhruv07/Kube101/resources/exercises/Exercise2.md

 # Making Your Application More Resilient in Kubernetes

 ## Objective
-Lets learn how to deploy an application with no downtime.
+Lets learn how to deploy your application and leverage replicas with Kubernetes deployments.

 ## Prerequisites